CZ-NIC/knot/doc/configuration.rst

   $ keymgr myzone.test. set <old_key_id> retire=+1d remove=+1d

 Reload the server again.
 The new key will be published (i.e. the DNSKEY record will be added into the zone).
-Do not forget to update the DS record in the parent zone to include a reference to the new RSA key.
-This must happen in one day (in this case) including a delay required to propagate the new DS to caches.
+Remember to update the DS record in the parent zone to include a reference to the new RSA key.
+This must happen within one day (in this case) including a delay required to propagate the new DS to caches.